DanielEWeeks/vagrant-Ubuntu-R-RStudio-latex/README.md

  - Download the Oracle VM VirtualBox Extension Pack from https://www.virtualbox.org/wiki/Downloads and install it.
 To agree to the license, you will need to scroll all the way to the bottom before the "I Agree" button will become active.
  - Download Vagrant from https://www.vagrantup.com/downloads.html and install it.
 On some host machines, you may need to reboot after installing Vagrant.
  - Download this project either using git or by downloading the zip file and decompressing it on your machine.
- - Download this Vagrant plugin via `git clone https://github.com/sprotheroe/vagrant-disksize.git`.
+ - Download the vagrant-disksize plugin from https://github.com/sprotheroe/vagrant-disksize from GitHub.
  - Open a command line and change directories into the project folder.
  - Issue the command `vagrant plugin install vagrant-vbguest` at the host command line.
  - Issue the command `vagrant plugin install vagrant-disksize` at the host command line.